Results in Colorado primary elections for 8 U.S. House seats

 (Western Slope and southern Colorado, including Grand Junction and Pueblo)

-Republican Rep. Lauren Boebert faced challenger Don Coram.
+Republican Rep. Lauren Boebert defeated challenger Don Coram, according to the Associated Press.
 The Democratic primary had three candidates: Sol Sandoval, Alex Walker and Adam Frisch.

 4th Congressional District